its-tim-lee/uitimate/packages/docs/README.md

 # Todos
+- [] Very the site still work in the mobile breakpoint
+- [] Design repo README
+- [] Setup GA
+- [] Exclude the things I don't want people to see
 - [] Refactor all component file name to lowercase (cuz it seems it will cause many problems in both IDE and even on Github)
 - [] Make the search bar work
 - [] Render the site's changelog on the site and on github